 |EDUC 751||Introduction to Applied Quantitative Methods for Education Research: Pre-K to 20||1|

 |Select two intermediate or advanced level quantitative methods courses approved by student's advisor||2|

 |Select one of the following:||1|

 |Advanced Qualitative and Case Study Research|

-Or a qualitative research methods course approved by the student's advisor
+Or another qualitative research or mixed methods course approved by the student's advisor